Avvale-IA-CICD/AvvaleCPI/b+ dgtal IA/Testing_Endpoint/1.0.0/readme.md

 ![BPMN Diagram](./Testing_Endpoint-1.0.0.png "BPMN Diagram")

 **Functional Summary**
-- **Brief description of the iFlow**
+- **Brief description of the iFlow**:
-  This iFlow receives an HTTPS request, passes it through an integration process, and sends the result to an Azure OpenAI endpoint via the IAAdapter.
+  This iFlow exposes an HTTPS endpoint, receives a request, and sends it to an IAAdapter endpoint.

-- **Involved systems with Adapters Type and Endpoint Type**
+- **Involved systems with Adapters Type and Endpoint Type**:
     - Sender: HTTPS (EndpointSender)
-  - Receiver: IAAdapter (EndpointRecevier), AzureOpenAI
+    - Receiver: IAAdapter (EndpointRecevier)

-- **Key steps**
+- **Key steps**:
-  1. Receive HTTPS request at `/test/ia`.
+    1. Receive HTTPS request.
-  2. Process the message within the integration process.
+    2. Send request to IAAdapter.

-  3. Send the message to Azure OpenAI.
+- **Message transformation**:

-- **Message transformation**
+    - No message transformation steps are explicitly defined in the provided XML.

-  No explicit message transformation steps are defined in the provided XML.
+- **Externalized parameters list, configured values and their descriptions**:

-- **Externalized parameters list, configured values and their descriptions** No externalized parameters are defined in the provided `parameters.prop` file.
+    - No externalized parameters found in parameters.prop file.

-- **DataStore / JMS Dependency**
+- **DataStore / JMS Dependency**:
-  Not Found
+    - Not Found

-- **Cloud Connector Dependency**
+- **Cloud Connector Dependency**:
-  Not Found
+    - Not Found

-- **Common Scripts Dependency**
+- **Common Scripts Dependency**:
-  Not Found
+    - Not Found

-- **ProcessDirect ComponentType Dependency**
+- **ProcessDirect ComponentType Dependency**:
-  Not Found
+    - Not Found